achorg/ach2025-website/en/presenter-guide.md

 layout: page
 ---

 ACH 2025 will be held on two platforms: **Zoom** and [**Work Adventure**](https://workadventu.re/).
 Papers and Panels will take place in Zoom.
-Creative Submissions and Posters will be hosted in Work Adventure (see the details below).
+Creative Sessions and Posters will be hosted in Work Adventure (see the details below).
 Session links & maps will be posted in the Conference Agenda in ConfTool prior to the start of the conference.

 Presenters are encouraged to show up 15 minutes before their session start time to test screen and document sharing.
 Work Adventure presenters especially are encouraged to show up 30 minutes early to find their presentation space and test screen sharing capabilities.
 Work Adventure will be open/running throughout the entire conference, so you can pop in ahead of time to get a feel for the space and meet up with other conference attendees.